Mounting Your Matte Paper Backdrop

 - Foam board: Use spray glue.
 (Warning: Some types of foam are not compatible with glue.
 Test a small area first)

-- Quarter Inch Plywood: Use spray glue.
+- Unpainted Quarter Inch Plywood: Use spray glue.

 DO NOT USE WALLPAPER PASTE